draddo11/100-days-of-code/r2-log.md

 wordpress day did a part of the wordpress site
 ## R2D54
 Finally figured out hoe to update and save templetes ..exciting dtuff .. also downloaded avideo on typscript
+## R2D55
+Had a great time with brad's video on typscript